oogunjob/Daily-BitThought/README.md

 # Daily ₿itThought 🧠

-**Daily BitThought** delivers short, powerful Bitcoin messages to users once a day.
+**Daily BitThought** delivers short, powerful Bitcoin messages to users once a day on the Odyssey mobile app.
 Whether it's a reminder of sound money principles or a timeless Satoshi-inspired truth, these messages aim to educate, inspire, and reinforce the Bitcoin mindset.

 ### Example Messages
 - "There will only ever be 21 million."